NCAA Division I rowing championship: Format

 The NCAA Division I Women's Rowing Championships have three events (I Eights, II Eights, Fours), and twenty-two teams compete.
 Eleven teams are selected through automatic qualification based on conference results.
 An additional eleven at-large teams are selected by the NCAA Rowing Committee.
 In previous years an additional, four at-large I Eights are selected.
 As of 2009 all bids must be full teams.

 Teams are awarded points by their final placing in each event.
 The NCAA Champion is determined by the team which accumulates the most points.
+Since 2013, the winner of the I-Eights event gets 66 points, and the team that places second gets 63 points, third gets 60, etc. For the II-Eights there are 44 points for the winner, and the points obtained go down in steps of two for each next spot in the final ranking.
+For the event with Fours, the winner gets 22 points, and the subsequent finishers get 21, 20, 19, etc.

 When teams are tied for points after the three events, the NCAA champion is determined by the team with the higher placing in the I Eight event.

 At-large participants in the championships are selected by the NCAA Division I Women’s Rowing Committee.
 The following criteria are used in selecting teams and individual boats: